Learn about the subscription add-ons eWebinar offers, their benefits, and how they can help you meet the specific needs of your business.

 There are some eWebinar customers, however, who have more sophisticated needs, either because of the size of their company or because of the level at which they need their businesses to function.

-To help meet the specific needs of these users, eWebinar has developed add-ons that may be tacked on to your base subscription for an additional monthly fee.
+To help meet the specific needs of these users, eWebinar has developed add-ons that may be tacked on to your base subscription for an additional fee.

 How do I subscribe to (or unsubscribe from) a subscription add-on?

 You may subscribe to or unsubscribe from subscription add-ons from the My plan page of your eWebinar account, provided you are an account Admin.
 Look under Available add-ons to subscribe and under Subscription details to unsubscribe (or to resubscribe during the same billing cycle).